-Not all Indian curry recipes are keto friendly.
+Not all Indian curry recipes are keto-friendly.
 Some fast-food Indian curry sauces include sugar and even in good quality Indian restaurants, the sauce is thickened with cashews.
 Unfortunately, cashews are higher in carbs than other nuts and often raise up carbs in keto Indian curry recipes.

 How to make keto curry chicken Masala?

 Keto curry with Masala spices is very easy to make and your whole family will enjoy it.
-The trick to make the best keto curry with chicken is to first marinate the meat with acidic food like lime or lemon juice and yoghurt.
+The trick to make the best keto curry with chicken is to first marinate the meat with acidic food like lime or lemon juice and yogurt.

 Marinate the meat

 This is an important step to make a flavorsome keto curry with tender meat.
-The longer you soak the chicken pieces into the marinade the most flavorsome the curry will be.
+The longer you soak the chicken pieces into the marinade the more flavorsome the curry will be.
 Plus, the tenderer and juicier the chicken will be too!
 So the best way to marinate chicken for a keto curry recipe is to combine your chicken pieces along with: